semrush/intergalactic/website/docs/data-display/chart/chart.md

 @## Tooltip

-When hovering over any part of the chart, show a tooltip with data for the point or points.
+When hovering over any part of the chart, show a tooltip with data for the dot or dots.

-The tooltip is displayed even for the points with no data.
+The tooltip is displayed even for the dots with no data.
 In this case, we show `n/a` instead of the value and recommend adding a note about the forecast.

 ![tooltip-scheme](static/tooltip-scheme.png)

 The tooltip appears next to the cursor.
-It is always located inside the chart container. _In other words, if the point is near the upper or lower border of the chart area, the tooltip will position within the chart area._
+It is always located inside the chart container. _In other words, if the dot is near the upper or lower border of the chart area, the tooltip will position within the chart area._

 - The tooltip shows data for all the lines for the selected date.
 - For tooltip title use the date or data category name.
 For easy comparison, the values shall be right-aligned.